josh-Muleshi/Ecodim/README.md

-# Ecodim (Android)
+# Ecodim

-Ecodim is a mobile application built with modern Android technologies to fetch and display lessons stored on Firebase.
+Ecodim is a mobile application built to fetch and display lessons stored on Firebase.
 Users can mark lessons as favorites (stored locally using Room DB) and submit comments via anonymous authentication with Firebase Auth.

 ## Features